77hari01/EI-STUDY/Mini-Project/README.md

 ## Overview

+This project is a Mars Rover Control System that allows users to create, manage, and operate rovers navigating a grid-based Martian terrain.
+The system provides comprehensive control over rover operations including movement, rotation, obstacle avoidance, autonomous pathfinding, and water source detection.
+The application uses several design patterns, including Command, State, Factory, Observer, Decorator, Composite, and Singleton patterns, to ensure a scalable and maintainable architecture.
-This project simulates Mars rovers navigating a grid-based terrain with obstacles and water sources.
-The system features autonomous pathfinding using A* algorithm, real-time mission control monitoring, and modular rover capabilities through decorator patterns.
+The simulation features intelligent A* pathfinding algorithm for autonomous navigation, real-time mission control monitoring, and modular rover capabilities that can be extended through decorator patterns.
+Rovers can detect obstacles, find optimal paths around them, and identify water sources during exploration missions.

 ## Design Patterns Implemented